Connect Empower Engage

 • Share information and insight around case studies or situations in your own setting

-• Explore ideas and feflect on common issues in ministry
+• Explore ideas and reflect on common issues in ministry

 • Develop a sense of connection, collegiality and covenant